rvt/espgaggia/README.md

 * 2x MAX31855K K Type Thermokoppel Breakout Board  https://nl.aliexpress.com/item/4000030496237.html?spm=a2g0o.cart.0.0.26e83c00vfImW6&mp=1
 * Assorted silicon wires that can handle the current, like XXAWG for the heat element (for 230V Gaggia), the rest can be XXAWG
 * HLK-PM01 230 -> 5VDC power supply https://nl.aliexpress.com/item/32408565688.html?spm=a2g0s.9042311.0.0.13984c4dg0pb5v
+* 1x ferrit ring to be put at the 220V lines before the HLK-PM01

 note: For the MAX31855K make sure you get the 'fancy' one, that is proper dialectric consensator, NOT the one with just two components